ibm-cloud-docs/rise-with-sap-on-powervs/surround/integration-overview.md

 The connections to RISE with SAP on IBM Power Virtual Server are defined as follows:

 * On-premises to RISE with SAP on IBM Power Virtual Server - This connection connects your user/workloads on-premises or other non-IBM Cloud locations to the RISE with SAP on IBM Power Virtual Server service.
-This connectivity is defined by you and SAP and can can be one of the following types:
+This connectivity is defined by you and SAP and can be one of the following types:
     * Site-to-site IPsec VPN.
     * Direct Link.
-* Internet to RISE with SAP on IBM Power Virtual Server - This connectivity provides application access from the Internet
+* Internet to RISE with SAP on IBM Power Virtual Server - This connectivity provides application access from the Internet.
 * Peering - IBM Cloud to RISE with SAP on IBM Power Virtual Server - This connectivity provides access between resources in your IBM Cloud account and your resources in RISE with SAP on IBM Power Virtual Server.
-There is also a variant of this connectivity type where your IBM Cloud account is a hub that connects to your on-premise or external locations and your IBM Cloud resources to RISE with SAP on IBM Power Virtual Server.
+There is also a variant of this connectivity type where your IBM Cloud account is a hub that connects to your on-premise or external locations and your IBM Cloud resources, including your surround workloads, to RISE with SAP on IBM Power Virtual Server.

-These documents defines the following three integration patterns:
+These documents defines the following integration patterns:

-* Internet integration - Integrating RISE with SAP on IBM Power Virtual Server with resources on the Internet such as SaaS and 3rd party providers.
-* IBM cloud integration - Integrating RISE with SAP on IBM Power Virtual Server with your non-RISE SAP and non-RISE non-SAP workloads in IBM Cloud.
+* [IBM Cloud integration](/docs/rise-with-sap-on-powervs?topic=rise-with-sap-on-powervs-integration-ibm-cloud) - Integrating RISE with SAP on IBM Power Virtual Server with your non-RISE SAP and non-RISE non-SAP workloads in IBM Cloud.
-* Hybrid cloud integration - Integrating RISE with SAP on IBM Power Virtual Server with your non-RISE SAP and non-RISE non-SAP on-premises workloads.
+* [Hybrid cloud integration](/docs/rise-with-sap-on-powervs?topic=rise-with-sap-on-powervs-integration-hybrid) - Integrating RISE with SAP on IBM Power Virtual Server with your non-RISE SAP and non-RISE non-SAP on-premises workloads.
-* Multi-cloud integration - Integrating RISE with SAP on IBM Power Virtual Server with your non-RISE SAP and non-RISE non-SAP workloads hosted with other cloud providers.
+* [Multi-cloud integration](/docs/rise-with-sap-on-powervs?topic=rise-with-sap-on-powervs-integration-multi-cloud) - Integrating RISE with SAP on IBM Power Virtual Server with your non-RISE SAP and non-RISE non-SAP workloads hosted with other cloud providers.